HOME

 An introduction to Gouache paint.

 Gouache paint is often called 'Designers Gouache' due to it's opaqueness, speed of drying and matt finish, being so necessary for designer, illustrators and commercial artists.
-It is also often referred to as 'opaque watercolour'

 A good quality Gouache paint is a mix of pigment and Gum Arabic.
-Gum Arabic is the binder for the pigment, giving it

-a creamy 'flow' consistency, cheaper varieties may have chalk added to the pigment and they often 'flow' less than a
+Gum Arabic is the binder for the pigment, giving it a creamy 'flow' consistency, cheaper varieties may have chalk added to the pigment and they often 'flow' less than a better quality product.

-better quality product.
 Gouache can be used thin to give a wash at the start of a painting allowing the thicker layers to be used towards the end.

 A star or letter rating gives the permanency of the colours.
 I would suggest for fine art use 'extremely permanent' and 'permanent' colours.